Colonel Timothy W. Childress, USAF, Professor of Aerospace Studies

 Enrollment in AFROTC is voluntary and accomplished through the fall and spring registration periods.
 Scholarships are available in many academic disciplines on a competitive basis.
 Approximately one-half of the students hold scholarships.
 Depending on the semester, approximately one-quarter of the cadet corps consists of women.
 Almost all Air Force career fields are open to women, including pilot positions.

 The four-year program consists of the General Military Course (GMC) during the freshman and sophomore years and the Professional Officer Course (POC) for the remaining two years of college.
 Enrolled students are referred to as cadets.
 Compressed options may be available for students starting after their freshman year.
-Four-year cadets participate in a four-week field training period during the summer between their sophomore and junior years.
+Four-year cadets participate in a two-week field training period during the summer between their sophomore and junior years.
 Students may enroll in the Aerospace Studies courses for credit or to earn a minor; however, they are not considered members of Air Force ROTC.

 Air Force ROTC offers college students scholarships to pay for up to $18,000 tuition, most fees, and $900 per year for books.
 In addition, all cadets on scholarship receive a nontaxable monthly allowance during the academic year.
 Currently, the monthly amount is $300 for freshmen increasing each year up to $500 for seniors.
 The program is open to college freshmen and sophomores in any major.

 Air Force ROTC offers many summer programs to take advantage of.
 Before completing the ROTC program all cadets must complete field training, which is a rigorous two-week program involving physical conditioning, weapons training, and survival training.
 But more than that field training is an opportunity to develop your skills as both a leader and team member.
 In addition to field training, cadets may choose to participate in other experiences and you will be able to tell your friends that you did something truly amazing.
 These summer programs include: freefall parachuting, advanced engineering, NASA research, nurse orientation, cultural and language immersion programs, and several others.
 In addition to the experience of a lifetime, you will receive travel to and from the location, room and board, and daily training pay.

 Active Duty Obligation